benbieler/SenNetwork/README.md

 4) LICENSE
 ----------

-This software is published under the GPL license
+This software is published under GPL license

 Check out the [LICENSE](https://github.com/Ma27/SenNetwork/blob/master/LICENSE) file in the document root